citizensadvice/design-system/AUTOMATED_BROWSER_SUPPORT.md

 - Windows 7
 - Windows 8.1
 - Windows 10
-- OSX Catalina (13) - \_NB: This doesn't like working on certain pages, there are several issues with `safaridriver`
-- OSX Mojave (12)
+- OSX Mojave (12) - We **don't** support Catalina (13), as it is too flaky (Big Sur will be supported).
 - Android Q (10)
 - Android Pie (9) - _NB: This one is likely not to work as intended, due to the hardware restrictions - Use at own risk_
-- iOS 13
+- iOS 13 - iPhone 11 Pro / iPhone 11 / iPhone XS / iPhone 8
-- iOS 12
+- iOS 12 - iPhone 8
-- iOS 11
+- iOS 11 - iPhone X / iPhone 8

 ## Browsers

-- Chrome 80-83 - **NB: Version 82 doesn't exist!**
+- Chrome 77-85 - **NB: Version 82 doesn't exist!**
-- Chrome 77-79 - **NB: Only use with Mojave and Windows**
-- Firefox 60+ - With `geckodriver 0.26.0` and above
+- Firefox 60-80 - With `geckodriver 0.26.0` and above
-- Firefox 57-59 - With `geckodriver 0.25.0`
-- Edge 81/83 - _NB: These are now tied into the Chromium version support, but 79/80 were the "flip-flop" versions_
+- Edge 81/83/84 - _NB: These are known as "Chrome" Edge in some locations_
-- Safari 12 - **Always use Mojave**
+- Desktop Safari 12 - **Always use OSX Mojave**
-- Safari 13 - **Always use Catalina** - note this is flaky on heavy JS pages
+- iOS Safari 11-13 - **Tied to iOS Versions**
 - IE 11 - **See below for more detailed info**

 ### IE11